The St. Peter’s Health 2025 Whole Food Challenge will run from October 1st to October 31st. It is free and open to the public.

 - Build long-term healthy habits

-Register to receive informational messages by completing the form on this page.
+Register to receive informational messages by using the registration link farther down this page.

 Get started

-After completing the form below, you will be signed up for email messages that will provide an introduction to the challenge and walk you through the 4 steps over the next 4 weeks.
+After completing the registration form, you will be signed up for email messages that will provide an introduction to the challenge and walk you through the 4 steps over the 4 weeks of the challenge.

 It may be helpful to follow along with this challenge by completing a Nutrient-Dense Food Checklist each day of the challenge.
 This will help you see your progress on how many foods you have incorporated from the beginning to the end of the challenge.
 Use the link below to print off your checklist.